Kenoh

 Daisuke Nakae (中栄 大輔, Nakae Daisuke) (born January 1, 1985) is a Japanese professional wrestler and martial artist, better known by the ring name Kenoh (拳王, Ken'ō).
-He currently wrestles in Pro Wrestling Noah, where he is a former GHC National Champion and a former two-time GHC Heavyweight Champion.
+He currently wrestles in Pro Wrestling Noah, where he is a former 4-time GHC Heavyweight Champion.
+He is also a former GHC National Champion.

 Kenoh began his career in Michinoku Pro Wrestling after being scouted by Jinsei Shinzaki.
 There, he would eventually go on to win the Tohoku Junior Heavyweight Championship three times, before leaving Michinoku Pro and signing with Pro Wrestling Noah in 2015.
 Initially competing as a junior heavyweight, he formed a popular tag team with Hajime Ohara, and the two went on to hold the GHC Junior Heavyweight Tag Team Championship two times.
 He graduated to the heavyweight division in 2017, and would go on to win the Global League and the GHC Heavyweight Championship in the same year.

 Early life

 Nakae started training nippon kempo at the age of 3, and while in highschool won the championship of his category.
 Later, in 2003, he was crowned as the youngest All Japan kenpo champion ever, and went to win the contest again in 2006 and 2007.